osedoe/osedoe/README.md

 ### Hola!
 My name is Ose 👋

-- 🇮🇨 I'm a Guanche developer from Tenerife
+- 🇮🇨 Guanche developer from Tenerife
-- 🇬🇧 I'm located somewhere between the Canaries and the UK
+- 🇬🇧 Living currently in Manchester
-- 🏗️ Most of my work is done with Typescript, React, Node and OpenLayers
+- 🏗️ Most of my work is done with Typescript, React, React Native and Node
-- 🌱 I’m currently learning Python, Data Structures and Algorithms
+- 🏀 Playing around with Rust, Python and AWS
-- 💥 My goal is to specialise in testing and geolocation services
+- 💥 I specialise in testing and good practices

-- 📸 I love shooting on film cameras
+- 📸 I shoot on film
+- 🏋️‍♂️ I lift
+- 🏍️ I ride
+- 🌻 I have a lot of plants and not enough at the same time
-- 🍻 Love a good ale with friends
+- 🍻 Ale _connoisseur_
 - 🐶 Dog person